ikroener/FluxConservative/README.md

 # FluxConservative

 This package aims provide a flux conservative estimation scheme to contribute to the GeoStats.jl framework.
-For the very first moment it only allows to remap a regular, gaussian field to a (latitudinal weighted) global mean.
+For the very first moment it only allows to remap regular, rectangular field to a regular, rectangular field.

 ## Installation